List of Armenian monarchs: Eastern Armenia (384–428)

-The Sasanian king Bahram V deposed the last eastern king, Artaxias IV, in 428 with the permission of the Armenian nobility and annexed his domains into the Sasanian Empire.
+In 428, the Sasanian king Bahram V deposed Artaxias IV, with the permission of the Armenian nobility, and annexed his lands into the Sasanian Empire.

 Vassal lords and princes (428–884)

 Marzbāns in Sasanian Armenia (428–646)

-Following their deposition of the last Arsacid king Artaxias IV, the Sasanian Empire entrusted the rule of their Armenian territories to an official with the title marzbān, a title variously interpreted as governor-general or viceroy.
+The Sasanian-ruled Armenian territories were after 428 placed under the rule of an official with the title marzbān (governor-general or viceroy).
 The first marzbān, appointed by Bahram V, was the military officer Veh Mihr Shapur.

-The list of marzbān is not entirely contiguous due to both periods without an appointed marzbān and gaps in the historical record.
-It was relatively common for the office to be vacant since the Sasanians periodically tried to assert more direct control.
+The list of marzbāns is not entirely contiguous.
+This is due to gaps in the historical record as well as there having been periods without any appointed marzbāns.
+It was relatively common for the office to be vacant since the Sasanian Empire periodically tried to assert more direct control.